casperiv0/ghostybot/README.md

 ## Features

+- Slash command based
-- Custom commands + custom slash commands (Max 100 per guild.)
+- Custom slash commands (Max 100 per guild.)
 - A dashboard where you can easily manage the bot's settings
 - Reaction Roles
 - Welcome/leave messages